MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/er-generate-printable-fti-forms.md

 When cash discount details, such as the cash discount amount and invoice line net amount, are available, they are presented in the invoice totals section of the generated invoice form when it has been processed for a legal entity that is configured in the following manner:

 - The country/region context for Spain is used.
-- **Cash discount** is applied in the invoice option (**General ledger parameters** \> **Sales tax section**).
+- **Cash discount is applied in the invoice** is turned on in the invoice option (**General ledger parameters** \> **Sales tax section**).

 #### Italy
-The goods discount mark is included on the invoice lines of the generated invoice when the it's processed for a legal entity that is configured using the country/region context for Italy.
+The goods discount mark is included on the invoice lines of the generated invoice when it's applicable being processed for a legal entity that is configured using the country/region context for Italy.

 #### Finland
 In addition to the generated invoice form, Giro money transfer slips can be generated as follows:

-- For the legal entity that uses the country/region context for Finland, and that has at least one bank account that is marked as a Giro account and Bank bar code.
+- For the legal entity that uses the country/region context for Finland, and that has at least one bank account that is marked as **Giro account** and **Bank bar code**.
-- For an invoice that is marked as required for the Finnish associated payment attachment.
+- For an invoice that is marked as required for the **Finnish** associated payment attachment.

 ![Giro slip](media/FTIbyGER-GiroSlip.PNG)

 > [!NOTE]
 > The sample ER format has been configured to optionally generate the Giro money transfer slips in the separate worksheet.

+> [!NOTE]
-You must first install the font that is used to generate the bar code on the local machine where the generated invoice form in Excel format will be previewed.
+> You must first install the font that is used to generate the bar code on the local machine where the generated invoice form in Excel format will be previewed.

 ### Use the sample ER format to configure email destinations
 Use the following elements of the sample ER format to configure email destinations: